-Christopher R. Catren was selected as the Chief of Police for the City of Redlands on December 20, 2017.
-He leads a progressive group of 84 sworn officers, 31 full-time and 17 part-time professional staff, and nearly 100 volunteers.
-The department serves approximately 70,000 residents across nearly 40 square miles.
-Redlands Police Department is a full-service, municipal police department comprised of teams who perform functions such a patrol, investigations, communications, traffic, K-9, SWAT, and multiple enforcement and community policing activities.
+Chris Catren was selected as the chief of police for the City of Redlands, California on December 20, 2017.
+He leads a progressive group of 91 sworn officers, 47 full-time and 12 part-time professional staff, and nearly 50 volunteers.
+The Redlands Police Department (RPD) serves approximately 70,000 residents across nearly 40 square miles.
+The department is a full-service, municipal police department comprised of teams that perform functions such as patrol, investigations, communications, traffic, K-9, SWAT, and multiple enforcement and community policing activities.

 The RPD has a history of utilizing technology to improve its delivery of services to the community.
 Chief Catren began his career in law enforcement in 1994 with the RPD as its first crime analyst.
 In this role, he quickly learned the value of transforming data into information to further the department’s prevention, intervention, and suppression activities.